FlameBun/phreddit/README.md

 </pre>
 The password for all of the listed accounts is `cse316`.

-Users can freely edit or delete their communities, posts, and comments.
-Admins can not only do the same, but they can also edit or delete other users' communities, posts, and comments, and they can also delete other users.
+Admins and non-admins can freely edit or delete their communities, posts, and comments.
+However, admins have special permissions to edit or delete other non-admins' communities, posts, and comments.
+Admins can even delete other non-admin accounts as well.